2023 Algeciras church attacks: Suspect

 Kanjaa, an unmarried 25-year-old, lived in the villages of Belyounech and Oued El Marsa near Tangier.
 According to neighbours, he never had a steady job and was known for petty theft and hashish use.
 Neighbours said that Kanjaa's father had a mental illness, but had never held radical views; he was held in a psychiatric hospital on two occasions, though his diagnosis is unknown due to medical privacy.
 Kanjaa himself was monitored by mental health services in Morocco but was never sent to an institution.

 In August 2019, Kanjaa crossed the Strait of Gibraltar illegally on a jetski, landing in Gibraltar.
 He was detained for three days and deported back to Morocco.
 He made his way over the strait again, landing in Spain, and lived in a squat in Algeciras with two other undocumented migrants.
 These flatmates described him as violent and unstable, as well as obsessed with religion.
 Unable to work, he lived off charity and did not socialise, not even with the city's Moroccan community.
 In June 2022, the National Police discovered his irregular status, and the Ministry of the Interior ordered his expulsion.

 Two weeks before the church attacks, Kanjaa was involved in two disturbances at local mosques when he took issue with the officials.
 After finishing evening prayer at a mosque in La Marina, he became furious when it was being closed for the night, as he believed that mosques should never close their doors.
 He began shouting and pushing before being expelled.
-At a larger mosque on Calle Miguel Martín, he became furious when children began to run and shout upon leaving their classes at the madrasa and complained to the imam, who dismissed his complaints.
+At a larger mosque on Calle Miguel Martín, he became furious when children began to run and shout upon leaving their classes at the madrasa; he complained to the imam, who dismissed his complaints.

 Minutes before the church attacks, Kanjaa launched an unprovoked beating on a 20-year-old Moroccan stranger whom he accused of "working for magic" and betraying Islam.
 The victim had his glasses broken and required stitches.

 Investigations on Kanjaa's mobile phone found that he was in contact with jihadists in Tangier and Ceuta.

+On 30 January 2023, the Audiencia Nacional charged Kanjaa with murder and terrorism.
+It classed his acts as jihadism against Catholics and against Muslims he considered to be heretics.
+He was remanded in custody with no chance of bail.
+He admitted to acting alone.